Description

 At the end of the course, participants will be able to :

-- Identify and distinguish between the main diseases of pea and faba bean, whether aerial or root-borne.
+- Identify and distinguish between the main diseases of pea and faba bean, both aerial and root diseases.

 - Identify the risks of confusion between similar diseases and adopt a more vigilant approach